human-centeredrec/human-centeredrec.github.io/cfp/index.md

 ### Paper Format

-All submissions must follow the ACM manuscript/sigconf format, with the following options:
+All submissions must be in English and must adhere to the [ACM template and format](https://www.acm.org/publications/proceedings-template) (also [available](https://www.overleaf.com/latex/templates/association-for-computing-machinery-acm-sig-proceedings-template/bmvfhcdnxfty) in Overleaf), with the following options:

 ```latex
 \setcopyright{none}